VladUsatii/crypto-notes/README.md

 Start reading my notes from the official "Bitcoin" book by a blockchain programmer.
 I will most likely add my own notes from external sources, so as not to copy the book like I almost did with these definitions.
 A lot of these definitions have one formal meaning, so as not to get them confused with what I *think* they are.

-1. A General Overview of BTC, Transactions, Storage, and the Protocols
+## 1. A General Overview of BTC, Transactions, Storage, and the Protocols

-..
-More coming soon
+...

 ---
 Created by Vlad Usatii @ [youshould.readproduct.com](https://youshould.readproduct.com/)